Working With Marriage Counselors- The Good & The Bad

 I’m not counting the ones, of course, that the good marriage counselors sent to us, those are often in awesome shape when they get to us because of the great work their marriage counselors do, but if you’ve been with the other kind, it’s not over.
 There is still hope.
 We’ll be glad to help you.

-I’m Dr. Joe Beam with Marriage Helper.
-If you’d like to subscribe to our channel, then do so below.
-And if we can help you, what you do is, you go to marriagehelper.com.
-We have a ton of free resources there for you.
+We have a ton of free resources at http://www.marriagehelper.com.
 Or, if you call 866-903-0990, you’ll get connected to one of our client representatives.
 Now, it’s not a hotline, this is not a counselor or therapist.
-It’s somebody who will listen to you, understand your situation and guide you to what resources we have that can be of value to you, whether it’s the free ones or the ones that are fees too, but whatever you do, it’s not time to give up just because you had a bad experience.
+It’s somebody who will listen to you, understand your situation and guide you to what resources we have that can be of value to you, whether it’s the free ones or the ones that have fees too, but whatever you do, it’s not time to give up just because you had a bad experience.
 There are people that can help you.
 We would love to.